awakenedhaki/masterR/playground/toy_data/README.md

     ##  $ Illness: chr  "No" "No" "No" "No" ...

 You could also just want the number of observations or variables.
-You can call the `dim` function that gives you the *dimensions* of the inputted dataframe.
+You can call the `dim` function that gives you the *dimensions* of an input.
 The first element is the number of rows, observations, and then the number of columns, variables.

 ``` r
 dim(dat)